 Golden parachute payments.
 Include any golden parachute payments in boxes 1, 3, and 5 of Form W-2.
 Withhold income, social security, and Medicare taxes as usual and report them in boxes 2, 4, and 6, respectively.
 Excess parachute payments are also subject to a 20% excise tax.
 If the excess payments are considered wages, withhold the 20% excise tax and include it in box 2 as income tax withheld.
 Also report the excise tax in box 12 with code K. For definitions and additional information, see Regulations section 1.280G-1 and Rev. Proc.
 2003-68.
 You can find Rev. Proc.
-2003-68 on page 398 of Internal Revenue Bulletin 2003-34 at www.irs.gov/pub/irs-irbs/irb03-34.pdf.
+2003-68 on page 398 of Internal Revenue Bulletin 2003-34 at www.irs.gov/pub/irs-irbs/ irb03-34.pdf.

 Government employers.
-Federal, state, and local agencies have two options for reporting their employees' wages that are subject only to Medicare tax for part of the year and full social security and Medicare taxes for part of the year.
+Federal, state, and local agencies have two options for reporting their employees' wages that are subject only to Medicare tax for part of the year and full social security and Medicare taxes for part of

-Option one (which the SSA prefers) is to file a single Form W-2 with the Medicare-only wages and the social security and Medicare wages combined.
+Option one (which the SSA prefers) is to file a single Form W-2 reflecting the employees' wages for the entire year, even if only part of the year's wages were subject to both social security and Medicare taxes.
 The Form W-3 must have the "941" box checked in box b.
+The wages in box 5 must be equal to or greater than the wages in box 3 on Form W-2.

 Option two is to file two Forms W-2 and two Forms W-3.
 File one Form W-2 for wages subject to Medicare tax only.
 Be sure to check the "Medicare govt. emp." box in box b of Form W-3.
 File the second Form W-2 for wages subject to both social security and Medicare taxes with the "941" box checked in box b of Form W-3.
+The wages in box 5 on each Form W-2 must be equal to or greater than the wages in box 3 on that same Form W-2.

 Group-term life insurance.
-If you paid for group-term life insurance over \$50,000 for an employee or a former employee, you must report the taxable cost of excess coverage determined by using the table in section 2 of Pub.
+If you paid for group-term life insurance over \$50,000 for an employee or a former employee, you must report the taxable cost of excess coverage, determined by using the table in section 2 of Pub.
 15-B, in boxes 1, 3, and 5 of Form W-2.
 Also, show the amount in box 12 with code C. For employees, you must withhold social security and Medicare taxes, but not income tax.
 Former employees must pay the employee part of social security and Medicare taxes on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
 You are not required to collect those taxes.
-However, you must report the uncollected social security tax with code ${\bf M}$ and the uncollected Medicare tax with code N in box 12 of Form W-2.
+However, you must report the uncollected social security tax with code M and the uncollected Medicare tax with code N in box 12 of Form W-2.

-Health Savings Account.
+Health Savings Account (HSA).
 An employer's contribution to an employee's Health Savings Account (HSA) is not subject to income tax withholding, or social security, Medicare, or railroad retirement taxes (or FUTA tax) if it is reasonable to believe at the time of the payment that the contribution will be excludable from the employee's income.
-However, if it is not reasonable to believe at the time of payment that the contribution will be excludable from the employee's income, employer contributions are subject to income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable) and must be reported in boxes 1, 3, and 5 (and on Form 940)
+However, if it is not reasonable to believe at the time of payment that the contribution will be excludable from the employee's income, employer contributions are subject to income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable) and must be reported in boxes 1, 3, and 5 (and on Form 940, Employer's Annual Federal Unemployment (FUTA) Tax